Oyekunle-Mark/quacker/README.md

 duplicating the functionality on answers will just be work best avoided in a technical test with a short time frame to deal with.

 - SQL scripts are used for creating databases and tables while Sequelize is used for database querying.
-This is to prove that this author is adept at using both methods of database engine interactions.
+This is to prove that this Author is adept at using both methods of database engine interactions.

-- The entire thing should be containerized to save others dependency hell and local machine setup.
-The author believes in a uniform and consistent development environment across board.
+- Since only development configurations are provided, the environment variables and secrets are hot hidden.
+They are provided in the docker-compose* files for easier startup.
+This would not suffice in a production setup.

 ## Feedback